shanecole/rsipstack/README.md

-# rsipstack
+# A SIP Stack written in Rust

-SIP Stack Rust library for building SIP applications
+**WIP** This is a work in progress and is not yet ready for production use.